-For Detroit Lakes, this means developing a long-term wastewater facilities plan that addresses aging infrastructure and accommodates growth throughout the next few decades, while considering user rates and available funding.
+For Detroit Lakes, this meant developing a long-term wastewater facilities plan that addressed aging infrastructure and accommodated growth throughout the next few decades, while it considered user rates and available funding.

-It also means further protecting the local water’s beneficial uses — like fishing and swimming — by reducing nutrient loads to extremely low levels.
+It also meant further protecting the local water’s beneficial uses — like fishing and swimming — by reducing nutrient loads to extremely low levels.

 In 2013, a regulatory agency dedicated to protecting Minnesota’s many water resources, the Minnesota Pollution Control Agency (MPCA), directed the City to decrease the phosphorus content of the wastewater effluent in order to preserve area water quality.